simonbreton/Capstone-project/README.md

 }
 `

-Based on main data set output, pickup and dropoff zone are join based on LocationID or geom.

 ## Data Sources Challenges
 ---

-There was one main challenge related to the data source:

-- Data Schema isn't well documented and some columns are changing over time.
-Some columns are renamed, some columns are deleted and replaced by others.
+There was one main challenge related to the data source.
+Data Schema isn't well documented across the year and is changing over time.
+Some columns were renamed, some columns were deleted or added fron one year to another.
+I wanted to keep the integrety of the data set as long as possible in my ETL process.
+The staging is flexiblable enough to ingest data without defined schema and this allow to handle data schema modification.

-This main challenge lead me to other smaller challenges:

-- Find a way to ingest all the data on daily basis without having to do any cleaning operation to ensure the quality of the ingestion.
-- Clean the data set to be able to build a source-of-truth database.

 ## Repository overview
 ---